 The future is a friend

-In the last 100 years the cost of food has dropped to a tenth.
-That of electricity to a twentieth.
-The price of transport has fallen to one cent and that of communications to one thousandth.
+In the last 100 years the cost of food has been reduced by a tenth.
+That of electricity at one twentieth.
+The price of transport has been reduced to a cent and that of communications to a thousandth.

 I bet these words surprise you.
 We read of hunger, death and famine everywhere, it seems absurd to hear about wealth and health.
 Yet the risk of dying from violent cause it is lower than in any other period of human history.
 The risk of dying from natural disaster is lower than in any other period of human history.

 In a sense, we already live in a utopian world: it would be enough to go back to experience it.
-Humanity is moving a lot towards a perfect world.
+Humanity is moving a long way towards a perfect world.
 Does it seem impossible to you?
-You think the alternative is extinction.
+Think that the alternative is extinction.
 That's why it will end well.

 100 years ago

 Traveling was very slow.
-Air conditioning was practically non-existent.
-There were no radios or TVs, and very few movies around.
-You could listen to recorded music, but it was little, with poor quality audio, and you couldn't download any more because the internet simply didn't exist.
+The air conditioning was practically non-existent.
+There were no radios or TVs, and very few films around.
+You could listen to recorded music, but there was little of it, with terrible quality audio, and you couldn't download more because the internet simply didn't exist.
 There were no cell phones.
-Medical treatment was far less effective and far more painful, and more than one in a hundred women died in childbirth.
+Medical treatments were much less effective and much more painful, and more than one in a hundred women died in childbirth.

 What do you think?
 From a Man's Perspective of 1919, 2019 is indeed a form of utopia.